evitolins/cheese/README.md

 - Cheese has no outside dependences
 - Cheese removes all previously assigned listeners before connecting the new routes
     - Uses `bindEvents(false)` method
-- `mouseup` listeners is applied to the `window` object, instead of the assigned element
+- `mouseup` listeners is assigned to the `window` object, instead of the assigned element